Your Cart

 Keto Fruit in Moderation

 Keep in mind that, consumption of fruit on the keto diet should still be limited.
-Modified keto dieters aim for around 30–50 grams of net carbs per day to maintain ketosis and maximize results, and you could get there quickly with too fruit.
+Modified keto dieters aim for around 30–50 grams of net carbs per day to maintain ketosis and maximize results, and you could get there quickly with too much fruit.

 Instead, stick with healthy fats, protein foods, non-starchy veggies and limited fruit to keep those net carbs low.
 One serving of berries may be the only fruit you'll have that day, for example.